-Make a plot of your data on graph paper.
-Put TIME on the horizontal (x-axis), and DISTANCE on the vertical (y- axis).
+Make a plot of your data on graph paper in your lab notebook.
+Put TIME on the horizontal (x-axis), and DISTANCE on the vertical (y-axis).
 Draw a straight line through these points, and continue this through the x-axis.
+Be sure to give your plot a title and make it as large as possible so that you can accurately see where the line intersects the x-axis.